top of page

 tired and withered plants look fatigued just like a person in chronic pain

 This article is asking you to ask yourself questions.
+What do you notice most - your fatigue or your chronic pain?
 Sometimes if we become stuck in chronic pain without the ability to see options never mind find solutions all we have left are questions.
 That's OK as before answers come questions.

 Asking Questions About Your Chronic Pain